SaltwaterC/ftp-get/README.md

 ## Misc

  * You may use the client in development mode in order to see the debug messages.
 Just define the NODE_ENV environment variable with the value 'development'.
  * If there's a FTP error, then the returned error argument also contains the [FTP status code](http://www.theegglestongroup.com/writing/ftp_error_codes.php) of the failed request (error.code).
 All 4xx and 5xx codes are considered to be errors.
-The client does not rety even though 4xx may be considered temporary errors.
+The client does not retry even though 4xx may be considered temporary errors.